Core-Periphery Structure in Networks: Introduction

 Several results underscore the importance of considering core-periphery structure in addition to community structure.
-For example, Fan Chung and Linyuan Lu \cite{Chung02} showed that power-law random graphs, in which the number of nodes of degree $k$ is proportional to $k^{-\beta}$, almost surely contain a dense subgraph that has short distance to almost all other nodes in the graph when the exponent $\beta \in (2,3)$.
+For example, Chung and Lu \cite{Chung02} showed that power-law random graphs, in which the number of nodes of degree $k$ is proportional to $k^{-\beta}$, almost surely contain a dense subgraph that has short distance to almost all other nodes in a graph when the exponent $\beta \in (2,3)$.
 This suggests that it is sensible for networks with heavy-tailed degree distributions to contain some sort of cohesive core, and there is strong evidence that this is indeed the case in many real-world networks (such as many social networks and the World Wide Web) \cite{New10,Bocc06,faust}.
+Moreover, core-periphery structure and community structure provide complementary lenses in which to view meso-scale network structures \cite{jure2013}.

-Additionally, nodes of particularly high degree, called `hubs', occur in many real-world networks and can pose a problem for community detection, as they often are connected to nodes in many parts of a network and can thus have strong ties to several different communities.
-For instance, such nodes might be assigned to different communities by the use of different computational heuristics applied to the same notion of community \cite{good2010}, and it becomes crucial to consider their strengths of membership across different communities (e.g., by using a method that allows overlapping communities) \cite{Ball11,ahn10}.
-This suggests, moreover, that in such situations the usual notion of a community might not be ideal for achieving an optimal understanding of the meso-scale network structure that is actually present and that considering hubs to be part of a core in a core-periphery structure might be more appropriate \cite{Lesk08}.
+Nodes of particularly high degree (which are sometimes called `hubs') occur in many real-world networks and can pose a problem for community detection, as they often are connected to nodes in many parts of a network and can thus have strong ties to several different communities.
+For instance, such nodes might be assigned to different communities when applying different computational heuristics using the same notion of community structure \cite{good2010}, and it becomes crucial to consider their strengths of membership across different communities (e.g., by using a method that allows overlapping communities) \cite{Ball11,ahn10}.
+In such situations, the usual notion of a community might not be ideal for achieving an optimal understanding of the meso-scale network structure that is actually present, and considering hubs to be part of a core in a core-periphery structure might be more appropriate \cite{Lesk08}.
+For example, one can consider communities as tiles that overlap to produce a network's core \cite{jure2013}.